glozog/temperature-conversion-app/README.md

 * Error Handling: Input validation ensures that users are entering valid numbers.

 # Demo
-Check out the live demo of the Temperature Converter here: Live Demo (insert your link).
+Check out the live demo of the Temperature Converter here: Live Demo (https://glozog.github.io/temperature-converter/).

 # Technologies Used
 * HTML5: Provides the structure for the converter, including input fields, buttons, and output display.